apify/apify-docs/sources/academy/webscraping/scraping_basics_python/04_downloading_html.md

 :::info Troubleshooting

-If you see errors or for any other reason cannot run the code above, we're sorry, but figuring out the issue is out of scope of this course.
+If you see errors or for any other reason cannot run the code above, it means that your environment isn't set up correctly.
+We're sorry, but figuring out the issue is out of scope of this course.

 :::